Do I need a special licence to drive a vehicle which isn't a car?

 It’s quite likely you will, though it will depend on the type of vehicle you want to drive.

-- if you will only be driving cars, you will need a class 1 driving licence - and this class of driving licence will also allow you to drive a campervan with a GLW of 6000kg or less and an on-road weight not exceeding 4500kg, a moped and an all-terrain vehicle.
+- if you will only be driving cars, you will need a class 1 driving licence - and this class of driving licence will also allow you to drive a campervan with a GLW of 6000kg or less (or a GLW of 6000kg or less and an on-road weight not exceeding 4500kg if you have a restricted licence), a moped and an all-terrain vehicle.

-- if you will be driving a heavy vehicle (eg truck, tractor) you will need class 2, 3, 4 or 5 licence – and you must have a class 1 licence before you can apply for a licence class of 2-5.
+- if you will be driving a heavy vehicle (eg truck, tractor) you will need class 2, 3, 4 or 5 licence.
+Also, you must have a full class one licence before you can apply for a heavy vehicle licence class.
 Information about obtaining a heavy vehicle licence is on the NZ Transport Agency website.

 - If you will be riding a motorcycle you will need a class 6 licence - and this licence will also allow you to ride a moped or all-terrain vehicle.

 This is because different skills are needed to drive the different types of vehicles.

 If you’re not sure of the weight class of the vehicle you will drive, detailed information on driver licence classes is available on the NZTA website.
 You can also find more information about heavy vehicle driver licences, or a list of providers of courses that will give you the skills to get a higher class of licence.

 For some types of vehicles you will probably also need one or more endorsements on your licence.
 Read on for more information about this.